dlhamilton/AI-DermDiagnosis/README.md

 - The proposed AI model could provide instant predictions with associated confidence levels, significantly reducing the time required to identify potential malignant skin lesions.
 This immediacy could lead to earlier consultations and interventions, increasing the chances of successful treatment.
 It's important to note that while the AI model can assist with initial screening and diagnosis, any prediction it makes must be verified by a healthcare professional to ensure accuracy and safety.

-  - **Business Requirement 1**: The client aims to create a machine learning model that can visually differentiate a benign skin lesion from a malignant one using the lesion images.
-The model should be capable of reaching an accuracy of at least 90%.
+  - **Business Requirement 1**: The client aims to visually differentiate lesions.
+The model should be capable of reaching an accuracy of at least 70%.

   - **Business Requirement 2**: The model should provide a confidence level for each prediction.

   - **Business Requirement 3**: If a skin lesion is predicted as malignant with high confidence, the system should recommend immediate medical consultation.
-The precision of these recommendations should be over 85%.

-  - **Business Requirement 4**: Use clustering algorithms to identify patterns within the skin lesion images.
-Helping to understand characteristics commonly associated with benign or malignant conditions.

-  - **Business Requirement 5**: The project will deliver a web application where users can upload a skin lesion image, and the system will provide a diagnosis, a confidence level of the prediction, and an associated cluster.
+  - **Business Requirement 4**: The project will deliver a web application where users can upload a skin lesion image, and the system will provide a diagnosis, a confidence level of the prediction.

-  - **Business Requirement 6**: The AI model's insights should assist healthcare professionals in making informed decisions about the treatment process.
+  - **Business Requirement 5**: The AI model's insights should assist healthcare professionals in making informed decisions about the treatment process.

-  - **Business Requirement 7**: The model's performance will be evaluated using balanced performance metrics such as F1 Score and AUC-ROC, aiming for scores above 0.85 and 0.9, respectively.
+  - **Business Requirement 6**: The model's performance will be evaluated using balanced performance metrics such as F1 Score aiming for scores above 0.7.

-  - **Business Requirement 8**: The client is interested to have a study to visually differentiate between lesions.
+  - **Business Requirement 7**: The client is interested to have a study to visually differentiate between lesions.

 This solution aims to augment the decision-making process for dermatologists and bring about a transformative change in the early detection and treatment of skin cancer.